syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Getting-Started.md

 ### Adding GridControl through Code

-GridControl can be added through code-behind by following the below steps.
+Windows Forms GridControl can be added through code-behind by following the below steps.

 1.Create a new Windows Form Application.